Disturbances in NPP not new in multiparty democracy – Kamal Deen

 The party members are accusing their leaders of deploying illegitimate means to impose the Fomena constituency member of parliament on them ahead of the party’s polling stations election.

-The alleged that the party’s National Elections Committee is aware that Mr. Andrews Amoako Asiamah who was sacked from the party during the 2020 elections for contesting as independent candidate in line with the party’s constitution is returning to contest election 2024 on the ticket of the party.
+They alleged that the party’s National Elections Committee is aware that Mr. Andrews Amoako Asiamah who was sacked from the party during the 2020 elections for contesting as an independent candidate in line with the party’s constitution is returning to contest election 2024 on the ticket of the party.